Indonesian Papuans

-According to the official Indonesian law, Papuans more specifically indigenous Papuans or native Papuans, are the common native-derived internationalized endonym in Indonesian English for the native Indonesians of Papua-origin (as opposed to "New Guineans" term coined by the British colonizers).
+According to the official Indonesian law, Papuans more specifically indigenous Papuans or native Papuans (Orang Asli Papua, OAP), are the common native-derived internationalized endonym in Indonesian English for the native Indonesians of Papua-origin (as opposed to "New Guineans" term coined by the British colonizers).
 They are closely related to the Oceanians (and to some extent, the Australian Aboriginals), who natively inhabited the Eastern Indonesian provinces of Central Papua, Highland Papua, Southwest Papua, West Papua, South Papua, and Papua in Indonesia (which historically part of the larger Sahul palaeocontinent).
-They natively speak their own native language belonging to either Austronesian or Papuan language families, each with its distinctive and unique linguistic features that may only be found on the island.
+They natively speak their own native Papuan languages, each with its distinctive and unique linguistic features that may only be found on the island.

 The Papuans are one of the indigenous people of Indonesia that are protected under the national law by the government of Indonesia, to ensure their stability in economic and development.

 Etymology

 There are several theories on the origin of the term Papua.
 One theory is that the name comes from the word Papo Ua shortened from Papo Ua Gam Sio, a Tidorese term which means 'the nine sio (negeri) not being united/joined together', referring to the region under Sultanate of Tidore influence which has competing settlements.
 The other theory is the term originated from Biak sup i babwa (lit. 'the land below the sunset'), referring to the Raja Ampat Islands as Biak people historically migrated west to these islands from their homeland in the Biak Islands.
 They claimed themselves to be kawasa ori sar (lit. 'people from the sunrise').
 Babwa in Raja Ampat dialects became Papwa and then Papua.
 These two theories may be related, as the term can also means 'the subjected land' according to the Ma'ya (non-Biak) Salawati King, one of the four kings, whose ancestor Gurabesi migrated from Biak and conquered these islands under the name of Tidore Sultan and became the intermediaries between settlements on New Guinea coast and Tidore in collecting tributes and trades.